-Rusty Pelican Miami is a dining destination for all kinds of celebrations “so it’s no surprise that sparkling wines are extremely popular among our guests,” says Oscar Anaya, assistant general manager and beverage director.
+Rusty Pelican Miami is a dining destination for all kinds of celebrations “so it’s no surprise that sparkling wines are extremely popular among our guests,” says beverage director Oscar Amaya.
 “Our menu is seafood-driven, and bubbly pairs excellently with several of our signature dishes.”

 “With prices ranging from $10 to $16 by the glass, we have options for a celebratory single glass of bubbly or something you might sip throughout an entire meal,” says Finn Walter, chef/owner of The Nicolett in Lubbock, TX.
 “We have a relatively compact wine list, with four sparkling wines available by the glass, and Pierre Paillard Bouzy Grand Cru Champagne is $90 for the bottle.”

 Size Wise for Sparkling Wine

 Even though consumers had few reasons to celebrate during Covid-19, people still had occasion to treat themselves.
 The proliferation of single-serve bottles and canned sparkling wine encouraged that trend.

 For example, last year Korbel debuted 187-ml. bottles of its prosecco.
 At-home mixologists discovered the convenience of this size package when adding sparkle to spritzers.

 But as restaurants and bars reopen and people are eager to celebrate, maybe it’s time to break out the bigger bottles.
 “Magnums had not been as popular as we would like, and in an inspired movement of ‘go big or go home’, we added a few Methuselah [6-L.] Champagne bottles,” says Ricardo Zarate, Jr., director of operations and sommelier for Valentina Bistro & Wine Bar in Leucadia, CA.